Rosario, La Union: 1869 Immaculate Concepcion Parish Church

 The Immaculate Concepcion Parish Church was canonically erected in 1869.
-It is under the jurisdiction of the Roman Catholic Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
-The Church is under a diocese of the Latin Church of the Roman Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.
+It is under the jurisdiction of the Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
+The church is under a diocese of the Latin Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.

 The Rosario Church is under the Vicariate of St. Francis Xavier with Vicar Forane, Fr.
 Joel Angelo Licos.

 Its Parish Priestis Fr.
 Raul S. Panay.

 The church is located on the eastern side fronting the National Highway and the Municipal Building.
 It has an access road to the Rosario-Pugo-Baguio Road.